canonical/k8s-snap/docs/src/capi/howto/in-place-upgrades.md

 ## Annotate the machine

-In this first step, annotate the Machine resource with the in place upgrade annotation.
+In this first step, annotate the Machine resource with the in-place upgrade annotation.
 In this example, the machine is called `c1-control-plane-xyzbw`.

 ```